Thalassemia (α & β)

 Intermedia

-• Folic acid supplementation.
+• Folic acid supplementation daily.

 • Monitor ferritin; chelate if iron overload develops.